You are here: HomeNeed HelpFamily & Domestic ViolenceFind Help For Domestic Violence › Safer In The Home

 Contact the police on 000 if you have concerns for your immediate safety, or someone you know.
 You can also contact the National Sexual Assault, Domestic Family Violence Counselling Service on 1800RESPECT for referral to a family violence service.

-The program aims to minimise the social and economic consequences of escaping family violence that may occur when victim survivors are forced to leave the family home, such as homelessness, disconnection from community, unemployment, and disruption to children’s schooling.
+The SITH program aims to minimise the social and economic consequences of escaping family violence that may occur when victim survivors are forced to leave their home for safety.
+The consequences can be homelessness, disconnection from community, unemployment, and disruption to children’s schooling.

 • Aboriginal women who want to stay connected to their family, community and remain on country.